airportyh/pipa/README.md

     * binary operations (done)
         * precedence (done)
 * parser error diagnostics
     * maybe EOF needs to be a token so that we can use same logic to point to its location in file?
-Although we can also figure it out with file content
+Although we can also figure it out with file content (done)
     * if tried multiple different paths and both failed, should report the one that got further
     * show parse context, which probably should be a stack, but not clear how much of the stack to display, doesn't hurt to collect them all just in case